Volunteer Days – Trail work at Rock Run Nature Preserve

 Please contact Tim Pohlar with any questions at email@example.com, or call/text 937-509-2796

 Directions: Google Maps “Sandy Springs Campground” for directions.
-There is a road closure on Rt 52, and Google Maps will find the best route around this construction.
 The Rock Run trailhead is across the street from this campground.